lumeland/lume.land/plugins/jsx.md

 ### Configuration

-You might want to add the following `compilerOptions` to `deno.json` in order to configure the JSX transform:
+Make sure you have the following `compilerOptions` to `deno.json` in order to configure the JSX transform:

 <lume-code>